enspiral/handbook/guides/pods.md

 While all rituals we document are intended to support a group’s development, some particularly support them to develop intimacy, e.g., _[Showing Up With a Treasure](#showing-up-with-a-treasure)_.
 When you introduce these it can help to pay attention to how it affects the atmosphere of the call.
 Note that different people may have more or less desire for crossing boundaries and learning about each other.
 Be aware that inviting the adoption of a ritual may sometime make some people feel excluded and potentially willing to leave the pod (e.g., they’re not comfortable doing this).

-Below are the Rituals we've curated; we'd love to see yours – drop them in [this sheet](https://docs.google.com/document/d/1ER84YbDSHNTLyQQ05hRJiqjwzFVb-EAoE8hUIoo5psM/edit?usp=sharing)
+Below are the rituals we've curated; we'd love to see yours – drop them in [this sheet](https://docs.google.com/document/d/1ER84YbDSHNTLyQQ05hRJiqjwzFVb-EAoE8hUIoo5psM/edit?usp=sharing)

 #### Three conversations for initiating a group